 - management of visitors or tourists and tourism assets education programs and mentoring.

-Round 3 Expressions of Interest open
+Round 3 Expressions of Interest period extended

 Four million dollars is available in this round for projects up to two years that will be completed before June 2022.